Heyzap/marmalade_wrapper/README.md

 1. Cross your fingers.
 1. If this doesn't work (it won't for code that needs to be compiled with the extension, for example), you can try adding the files to `Heyzap_build.mkf` in the iOS `files` section, using a similar format.
 We had to do this with the `HZAdMobBannerSupport.h/m` files that are currently required for AdMob banners via HeyzapMediation.
 YMMV.

+**Note about Vungle:** Vungle's iOS SDK requires that a bunch of assets be included (pngs of their buttons, etc.).
+I couldn't figure out how to do this in Marmalade inside any of the iOS-specific files, so it had to be done in `Heyzap.mkf`.
+This means that these files will be included on Android builds, and the filenames clash with the Android SDK `.jar` from Vungle.
+So, you have to comment out these lines when building the extension for Android (and uncomment them when building for iOS) until we come up with a different solution.
+UnityAds also has a bundle that has to be included for iOS, but it doesn't cause issues in the Android build (but can still be commented out for Android builds).

 ##The Heyzap Test App for Marmalade